United States of America Visa Types Explained

 In Austin, TX, Nanthaveth and Associates, focuses strictly on immigration and visa matters.
 Our eliable service ensures that your case is handled professionally and accurately.

-We’ve outlined everything you need to know to get started on selecting your US visa type and how to apply.
+We’ve outlined everything you need to know about the United States of America visa types and how to apply.

 With some exceptions, the United States Department of State requires alien individuals entering the country for any reason to have a visa issued by the U.S. State Department.

 The U.S. State Department Travel and Visa website details over 30 categories of temporary travel and work visas.
 Determining the right classification and proving you meet all the requirements for that category are required.
-A qualified and experienced immigration visa lawyer located in the United States is important to securing the visa in a timely fashion.
+A qualified and experienced immigration visa lawyer located in the United States is important to securing the visa efficiently.

 The principal categories of visas available to enter the United States are: